thebirmanator/CooldownAPI/README.md

 ```java
 Cooldown.getCooldowns(Player player);
 ```
-<br>gets all cooldowns for a specific player
+gets all cooldowns for a specific player

 ```java
 Cooldown.getCooldown(Player player, String code);
 ```
-<br>gets a specific Cooldown for a player and code.
-Returns null if the cooldown
-hasn't been set
+gets a specific Cooldown for a player and code.
+Returns null if the cooldown hasn't been set
 </p>